How to Invest in Basketball Cards: A Beginner’s Guide (UPDATED 2024)

 If we wanna be pedantic, the trading card hobby really peaked a few years ago.
 A confluence of factors — perhaps spearheaded by the covid-19 pandemic — saw the sports card market explode in 2021.
 In February 2021, a Luka Doncic rookie card sold for $4.6 million, then the highest price ever fetched for a basketball card.
 Just two months later, a LeBron James rookie card snatched the crown away in a historic $5.2 million sale, tying the previous record set by a 1952 Mickey Mantle card for the most expensive sports card ever.
 Oh, but we’re not done yet: just two months later, a Steph Curry rookie card dethroned the King in a staggering $5.9 million sale.
 All in all, the top 27 most expensive sports card sales of all time have taken place from 2020 to 2022.

 Things have cooled off a bit since then.
-As of this writing, no basketball card sale in 2023 has eclipsed the $1 million mark.
+As of this writing, no basketball card sale in 2024 has eclipsed the $1 million mark.
 Prices across the spectrum of value have dropped.

 Does that mean the bubble has burst?
-Sure.
+Maybe.
 But does that mean the hobby is in a bad place?
 Absolutely not.
 According to Yahoo!
 Finance, the sports card market is expected to grow by $6.71 billion from 2021 to 2026.

 The pandemic boom was an obviously unsustainable market anomaly that inflated prices and brought in a bunch of get-rich-quick pump-and-dumpers.
 But it also brought in countless genuine hobbyists — hobbyists who’ve stuck around and contributed to a thriving market that continues to grow at a healthy rate.
 And given the post-boom market correction, there’s no better buying time than now for an alternative asset class that has proven it’s here to stay.